 SEASCape | SEA Science on the Cape

 This three-week summer program at SEA offers motivated high school students the opportunity to study the marine environment from a variety of perspectives – scientific, historical, literary, and nautical.
 Participants live and study at our campus in Woods Hole, Massachusetts.
 Academic programming is scheduled throughout each day, including on most weekend days.
-Course work includes lectures, discussions, laboratory activities, and field trips; all introducing students to oceanography, the study of history and literature of the sea, and nautical science in an historic and modern context.
+Coursework includes lectures, discussions, laboratory activities, and field trips; all introducing students to the study of oceanography, the history of humanity's relationship with the oceans, and modern maritime issues.
 Teamwork, leadership, and sense of community are the underlying values of SEA’s academic curriculum.
 Participants not only grow as students, but as global citizens and individuals.

 Introduction to Oceanography